MENTAL HEALTH FIRST AID TRAINING

 - Professional and self-help resources

-There are two types of MHFA trainings.
+There are multiple types of MHFA trainings.

 MHFA is a great addition to a wellness program.
 It can provide managers and employees the tools they need to support each other and identify the signs of a mental health crisis.
 Just like you support your employees with physical wellness programs, mental health programs are just as important.